dougdomingos/v2/content/posts/multiboot-usb-with-ventoy.md

 +++
-title = "Creating a multiboot USB drive with Ventoy" date = "2024-11-20T18:49:01-03:00" author = "Douglas Domingos" tags = ["ventoy", "tutorial"] keywords = ["ventoy", "live-usb", "multiboot"] description = "With Ventoy, creating a multiboot USB can be as easy as dragging and dropping your ISO files from one directory to another.
-And the best part – it's open source!" showFullContent = false readingTime = true hideComments = false
+title = "Creating a Multiboot USB Drive with Ventoy" date = "2024-11-20T18:49:01-03:00" author = "Douglas Domingos" tags = ["ventoy", "tutorial"] keywords = ["ventoy", "live-usb", "multiboot"] description = "Creating a multiboot USB can be as easy as dragging and dropping your ISO files from one directory to another.
+All that with only one tool, and the best part – it's open source!" showFullContent = false readingTime = true hideComments = false